-Differences Between Google Analytics vs Piwik
+Differences between Google Analytics vs Piwik

-Google Analytics is a free as well as premium service that tracks and reports website traffic.
+Google Analytics is free as well as premium service that tracks and reports website traffic.
 Google Analytics is obviously the most widely used web analytics service on the Internet.
-It has two additional versions: the subscription-based Google Analytics 360 targeted at enterprise users, and Google Analytics for Mobile Apps that allows gathering usage data from iOS and Android App
+It has two additional versions: the subscription-based Google Analytics 360 targeted at enterprise users, and Google Analytics for Mobile Apps which allows gathering usage data from iOS and Android App

-Matomo, formerly Piwik is a free and open source web analytics application developed by a team of international developers.
-It runs on a PHP/MySQL web server.
+Matomo, formerly Piwik is a free and open-source web analytics application developed by a team of international developers.
+It runs on a PHP/MySQL webserver.
 Piwik tracks online visits to one or more websites and displays reports on these visits for analysis.
 According to Wikipedia Piwik has been translated into 54 languages so far.
 New versions are also released regularly meaning it has active support available.

 There could be several reasons why one might want to consider an alternative to Google Analytics.
 For example:

 - It can be really uneasy for someone to share its data with anyone else – Nobody wants to disclose information about its clients to other companies, also many companies are not legally allowed to do so.